top of page

 Comms strategy

-This project aimed to improve customers' experience during the auto accident claims process by analyzing their current communication journey.
-Based on the findings, necessary improvements were identified and implemented.
+This project focused on enhancing the customer experience during the auto accident claims process by analysing the existing communication journey.
+Based on our insights, we identified key areas for improvement and proposed actionable changes.

 Project timeline